 Overall, it is important to realize that under Maine law, ski areas are generally immune from liability except in a certain limited number of circumstances.
 However, if you or a loved one was injured while skiing as a result of another’s negligence, contact Peter Thompson & Associates now at 1 (800) 804-2004 to learn more about your legal options.
 Our team of qualified Maine ski and snowboard accident attorneys will take the time you need to answer all of your questions, and help you make informed decisions in your case.
-Contact us today to schedule your free and completely confidential initial consultation.Maine Ski and Snowboarding Law
+Contact us today to schedule your completely confidential initial consultation.Maine Ski and Snowboarding Law

 In light of the inherent risks associated with skiing and snowboarding, the Maine Legislature decided to revise the Skiers’ and Tramway Passengers’ Responsibility Act (the “Act”), 32 M.S.R.A. § 15217(2).
 Before 1996, ski areas were immune from liability for injuries inherent, or integral, to the sport of skiing/snowboarding.
 However, with the passage of the revised Act in 1996, ski areas and other skiers are insulated from most personal injury claims arising out of the inherent dangers of skiing with two narrow exceptions: